aleksa-codes/astro-portfolio/README.md

 Google Lighthouse scores are all 💯 ( sometimes 97-98 performance for mobile ).
 I've also added service worker to pass PWA check as well, just for fun, so it is also installable on all devices ✔

+Feel free to contribute, open issues or PRs.
 ## Demo

 Demo for this project is available @ [aleksa.codes](https://aleksa.codes)